chrisbratlien/Docker-compose-flask-redis-deploy/README.md

   -h, --help            show this help message and exit --flushall-before-ingest
                         flush Redis DB
-  --small-sample        only ingest 100 plots (debugging)
+  --small-sample        only ingest a few random plots (for debugging)
 ```

 ```